erkekin/OOPvsPOP/README.md

 # OOPvsPOP
-Show some insights of object oriented programming and protocol oriented programming appraches.
+Show some insights of object oriented programming and protocol oriented programming approaches.